imAIgene-Dream3D/BEHAV3D/docs/source/assistant/reference_experiment_profiles.md

 minimum size, and EDT starting points.

-For near-static or slowly drifting structures that overlap between frames, use Fragmentation Tracking.
+For near-static or slowly drifting structures that overlap between frames, use Fragmentation Propagation.
 Track multiple distinguishable structure populations in one run when they coexist and need a shared overlap-based track space; preserve their origin labels.
 Explants and much larger structures require their own measured scale.